docker/docs/engine/swarm/secrets.md

 The keyword `secrets:` defines two secrets `db_password:` and `db_root_password:`.

-When deploying, Docker will create these two secrets and populate them with the content from the file specified in the compose file.
+When deploying, Docker creates these two secrets and populate them with the content from the file specified in the compose file.

 The db service uses both secrets, and the wordpress is using one.

-When you deploy, Docker will mount a file under `/run/secrets/<secret_name>` in the services.
+When you deploy, Docker mounts a file under `/run/secrets/<secret_name>` in the services.
 These files are never persisted in disk, but are managed in memory.

 Each service uses environment variables to specify where the service should look